Grief at Christmas

 • Create your own support group and invite others over who are suffering through the same kind of loss.

 Christmas is exactly what you make of it.
 It can be a joyous time of year or it can leave you feeling sad and lonely.
-Remember, don't do anything that makes you uncomfortable -- you are the one grieving and need time to do that.
+Remember, don't do anything that makes you uncomfortable.
+You are the one grieving and need time to do that.